 - There are multiple studies showing benefits from microdosing LSD.

 - Long-lasting: this can be a downside, as well as a benefit.
 If you microdose LSD or a similar compound too late in the day, it may affect your ability to sleep.

-- Some LSD is missold, so what you think is LSD could actually be a more harmful substance like DOx compounds or 25I-NBOMe.
+- What you think is LSD could actually be a more harmful substance like DOx compounds or 25I-NBOMe.
 These drugs are toxic.
-While microdosing them wouldn’t be as risky as taking a full recreational dose of them, it is still understandable you would want to avoid them completely.
 Real LSD, in contrast, is non-toxic.

 Microdosing Psilocybin Mushrooms